 Topics: mobile breast cancer screening unit, mobile mammography, mobile onsite mammography, mobile mammography unit

-2 of the 5 Ways to Preserve & Grow Your Health Care Market Share
+2 Ways to Preserve & Grow Your Market Share with Mobile Clinics

 If you only have 5 percent of the healthcare market in your service area, imagine if you edged up just 1 point to 6 percent.
 That is 20 percent growth for your FQHC or hospital.
 Consider a mid-sized hospital system with $350 million in revenues, that 20 percent growth is a significant $70 million.